If you made any changes in Pure these will be visible here soon.

 Publications:

-I am currently working on my third monograph, working title, Contested Commons: Protest and Public Space in England.
-My most recent publication is 'Legal and historical geographies of the Greenham Common protest camps in the 1980s', Journal of Historical Geography, 2023.
+My most recent publications are 'Legal and historical geographies of the Greenham Common protest camps in the 1980s', Journal of Historical Geography, 2023, and 'Chartist studies and Malcolm Chase, a reappreciation', English Historical Review, 2023.

-I was awarded a fellowship in 2020-21 at the Museum of English Rural Life Fellowship, sponsored by the Open Spaces Society, undertaking a project on their archive collections. https://historyofpublicspace.uk/my-oss-fellowship-at-merl-2021/
+I held a fellowship at the Museum of English Rural Life Fellowship, sponsored by the Open Spaces Society in 2020-21, undertaking a project on their archive collections. https://historyofpublicspace.uk/my-oss-fellowship-at-merl-2021/

 My Royal Historical Society lecture, 'The right of public meeting from the Bill of Rights to the Public Order Acts', 5 February 2021 is available online: https://royalhistsoc.org/virtual-lecture-5-february-2021/